+Candidate Position:

+Department :

+Determination of Rank

+Highest Degree:

+☐ Bachelor's degree ☐ Master's degree ☐ Other Doctorate □ M.B.A. □ Ph.D.

+Is this the discipline appropriate degree in area of teac hing specialization?
+Yes No

+Experience:

-Candidate Position: Department Program: Determination of Rank Highest Degree: Bachelor's degree Other Doctorate • □ M.F.A. □ M.B.A □ Other Is this the discipline appropriate degree in area of teacl hing specialization?
-Yes No Experience: Full Time Teaching Experience i As an Asst.
-Professor As Assoc.
-Professor or higher years total years Professional Experience : Certification/Licensure (Copy Received years Evidence of Exceptional Scholar (can be used in lieu of other expe Rank Recommended by Search (Committee
+Full Time Teaching Experience in higher education: As an Asst.
+Professor years As Assoc.
+Professor or higher years total years

+Professional Experience: years

+Certification/Licensure (if required) Copy Received

+Evidence of Exceptional Scholarship, Professional and (can be used in lieu of other experience above for som

+Rank Recommended by Search Committee

 Rank Assigned if different than above: